aoli-al/solythesis-artifact/README.md

 - If you cancel the experiments, make sure you kill all parity process before running other experiments.

 - Don't run multiple experiments at the same time.

+- If you do not have sufficient storage, then you may encounter this error when importing the image: `Result Code: NS_ERROR_INVALID_ARG (0x80070057)`.
+Please make sure you have at least 250 GB (200 GB for the VM instance, and 50 GB for the image) and try importing again.